Public Health Preparedness Resources

 - From electrical, carbon monoxide, and floodwater safety to wound care, private wells, septic systems, and mold and debris cleanup, look into these fact sheets from the Florida Department of Health.

 - The Florida Department of Health's Group Care Program recommends using the Group Care Program Preparedness Toolkit — designed as a completely customizable preparedness planning tool for any type of residential facility, but especially those serving the disabled and/or vulnerable populations.
-It's available in English, Spanish, and Creole.
+The Group Care Program Preparedness Toolkit is also available in is also available in Spanish.
+A Creole version of the toolkit is available as well.

 Local, State, and Federal Resources